 What you’ll notice first in your prescription are the abbreviations of Oculus Dexter and Oculus Sinister.
-These are the latin terms for right eye and left eye respectively.
+These are the Latin terms for right eye and left eye respectively.

-Abbreviated latin terms are traditionally used in prescriptions for eyeglasses.
-However nowadays some doctors may use RE (right eye) or LE (left eye) instead of the latin O.D. and O.S.
+Abbreviated Latin terms are traditionally used in prescriptions for eyeglasses.
+However nowadays some doctors may use RE (right eye) or LE (left eye) instead of the Latin O.D. and O.S.